 What other vegetables can I add in?

-Aside from broccoli, you could add sliced green beans, sliced asparagus, finely chopped sun-dried tomatoes, sliced green beans, snow peas, spinach leaves or cherry tomatoes.
-Add up to 3 cups of vegetables.
+Aside from broccoli, you could add sliced green beans, sliced asparagus, finely chopped sun-dried tomatoes, sliced green beans, snow peas (mangetout), spinach leaves or cherry tomatoes.
+You can add up to 3 cups of vegetables.

-To make a one-pan pasta dish (where the pasta is cooked in the pan), it’s important that you use a heavy-based piece of cookware such as a heavy-based casserole dish (cast iron) or a thick-based, deep frying pan.
+To make a one-pan pasta dish (where the pasta is cooked in the pan with the sauce), it’s important that you use a heavy-based piece of cookware, such as a heavy-based casserole dish (cast-iron) or a thick-based, deep frying pan.
 Thin cookware will not heat evenly and may leave you with too much or too little liquid.
 The liquid needs to be simmering the entire time (gently with small bubbles).
 If it isn’t, modify the heat by turning it up or down slightly to maintain that simmer.

 Print